Javascript is not enabled.

 Vaccine and testing regulations: State health care employees and workers in high-risk congregate-care facilities were required to be vaccinated by Sept.
 7, 2021, or undergo regular testing.
 New hires in such facilities must be vaccinated.

-Philadelphia requires city-employed health care workers who interact with patients to be vaccinated.
-Vaccine mandates for other city employees ended in May.
-Allegheny County, which includes Pittsburgh, rescinded a vaccine mandate for county employees May 18.
+Philadelphia ended vaccine requirements for city employees and health care workers in May 2023.
+Allegheny County, which includes Pittsburgh, rescinded a vaccine mandate for county employees the same month.

 More information: Visit the state department of health’s COVID-19 page.